-The monitoring results above demonstrate compliance with the conditions of resource consent 0598-3 in the Kapuni Stream and its tributary during the July 2013-June 2014 and July 2014-June 2015 monitoring periods.
+The monitoring results above demonstrate compliance with the conditions of resource consent 0598-3 in the Kapuni Stream and its tributary during the July 2015-June 2016 review period.

 The comparisons of laboratory results showed generally good agreement, and compliance with consent conditions.
 Where differences did occur, the concentrations reported were generally so low as not to be of concern.